him0/kaesen/README.md

-# Kaesen
+# Kaesen (beta version)

 A module of the united wrapper for exchanging Japanese yen and Bitcoin and collecting market information of any exchange markets that provide ordinary customers with API access.

 ## Installation

-Add this line to your application's Gemfile:
+For each of your applications, add the following line to the application's Gemfile:

 ```ruby
 gem 'kaesen', github: "him0/kaesen"
 ```

-And then execute:
+Then, run bundler:

     $ bundle install